rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-9: Defining and using an immutable static variable

-`static` variables are similar to constants: their names are in `SCREAMING_SNAKE_CASE` by convention, and we *must* annotate the variable’s type, which is `&'static str` in this case.
+`static` variables are similar to constants, which we discussed in the “Differences Between Variables and Constants” section in Chapter 3.
+The names of static variables are in `SCREAMING_SNAKE_CASE` by convention, and we *must* annotate the variable’s type, which is `&'static str` in this case.
 Static variables may only store references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime by itself and we don’t need to annotate it explicitly.
 Accessing an immutable static variable is safe.

 Constants and immutable static variables may seem similar, but a subtle difference is that values in a static variable have a fixed address in memory.